sszymonm/traffic-lights/README.md

 # traffic-lights
-program to simulate a traffic light animation
+program to simulate a traffic light animation in Python, PyQt5